 For any materials that cannot be submitted online (such as official transcripts or some letters of recommendation), please use this address.

 Annandale on Hudson, NY 12504-5000

-ReapplyingIf you applied to our program within the past two years and want to reapply, you will need to submit a new application, fee, statement, resume, and portfolio, but may reuse any transcripts we have on file for you.
-Any recommendations submitted on SlideRoom within the past two years may also be reused.
-From the References page in SlideRoom, select "Add Reference", then select "Reuse Previous" on the top left of the next screen.
+ReapplyingIf you applied to our program within the past two years and want to reapply, you will need to submit a new application, fee, statement, C.V., and portfolio, but may reuse any transcripts we have on file for you.
+Any recommendations submitted on SlideRoom within the past two years cannot be reused.
+Please notify us if you need us to upload your previous recommendations.
 Please be sure to indicate which year you previously applied on the application form so we may find your file and transfer the appropriate documents.

 Because Bard's MFA program relies heavily on one-to-one conversation and dynamic group discussion, it is critical that our students have an ease and familiarity with spoken English.
 To show English language competency, a foreign applicant must provide proof of one of the following: